Historical Grant

 Ideal leads

-• Academic institutions with employer links Especially those running strong industry placement routes and adult learner engagement channels.
+• Academic institutions with employer links Especially those running industry-linked training, learner support, and routes into technical employment.

-• RTOs and public institutions Best positioned when they already coordinate technical training, curriculum updates, and outcomes tracking.
+• RTOs and public institutions Best positioned when they already coordinate technical training, curriculum updates, employer engagement, and outcomes tracking.

-• Charities and not-for-profits with workforce missions Strong candidates if they can prove delivery pathways to learners and long-term continuation.
+• Charities and not-for-profits with workforce missions Strong candidates if they could prove delivery pathways to learners, suitable governance, and continuation beyond the grant period.

 Good for partnerships